 This approach works best for tax terms, as customers may have already heard these words, such as deductions and earned-income tax credit.

-- Describe the term in a simple way first, and then give it a name.
+Describe the term in a simple way first, then give it a name.

 After that, use the term and maybe include a reminder.
 This approach works best for accounting terms, like general ledger or chart of accounts.